 | In total | 129 Wh/day |

-Note: Your actual needs are usually higher.
-Plan for sufficient battery capacity to ensure you're covered even in bad weather and with little sunlight .
+Note: Your actual power needs are usually higher.
+Plan for sufficient battery capacity to ensure you're covered even in bad weather and low sunlight .

 Influencing factors – When and where are you traveling?